 In vivo degradation of G-diketone

 Our in vitro enzyme assays predicted that G-diketone degradation is initiated by the NADH-dependent reduction of the Cα ketone, producing GP-2.
 When N. aromaticivorans was grown in the presence of G-diketone + glucose, we observed the transient extracellular accumulation of a compound with the same retention time of GP-1 (Figure 1), but were unable to confirm whether GP-1 and GP-2 coeluted in the HPLC method used, although GC-MS analyses confirmed that both of these ketones were present in the culture media.
 GC-MS analyses also confirmed the presence of threo-GD and erythro-GD in culture media, supporting the concept of multiple reduction steps in the initial steps of transformation of G-diketone.
+Strains containing single deletions of ligLNDO did not have a fitness defect in the presence of G-diketone; therefore, while our in vitro assays suggest that these dehydrogenases can complement functions, we cannot rule out the presence of other enzymes in vivo that may also be able to reduce G-diketone.
+We can also not conclusively demonstrate that LigL, LigN, and LigD perform the same functions in vivo as we observed in vitro.

-Based on our findings, we can propose a model for metabolism of G-diketone by N. aromaticivorans (Figure 6).
+Based on the results of our in vitro analyses of these aromatic dehydrogenases, we propose a model for metabolism of G-diketone by N. aromaticivorans (Figure 6).
 This model predicts that one of several Lig dehydrogenases initially reduce the Cα ketone of G-diketone to GP-2, which can then isomerize to GP-1.
 Alternatively, GP-1 could be produced by other enzymes not identified in this study.
 The model also predicts that LigL reduces GP-1 to racemic GD.
 Next, we propose that an as of yet uncharacterized enzyme(s) cleaves the side chain of GD, producing an unknown two-carbon product and vanillin, which is oxidized by a homologue of LigV, which is known to convert vanillin into vanillate in Sphingobium SYK-6 (28) (Figure 6).
 Consistent with this model, transcripts derived from N. aromaticivorans ligV were more abundant during growth on both G-diketone and GP-1 than during growth on glucose alone (Figure 2) (28).
 An alternative model predicts that GD is not an intermediate in G-diketone degradation, but a side product in a pathway in which vanillin is produced directly from GP-1 or GP-2 by as of yet unidentified enzymes.
 The transient extracellular accumulation of vanillin and vanillic acid when cells are grown in the presence of GP-1 (Table S2) supports a proposed N. aromaticivorans pathway for G-diketone metabolism in which vanillic acid is an intermediate that enters the central metabolic pathways for the degradation of G-type aromatic compounds (29).
 Unfortunately, our G-diketone preparations contain trace amounts of vanillin, making it difficult to make a similar conclusion about the role of vanillin as an intermediate when cells metabolize G-diketone (Table S3).
+We also acknowledge that our experiments do not preclude the presence of additional enzymes with redundant functions in our proposed model and are primarily based on in vitro data, as strains containing individual deletions of each aromatic dehydrogenases showed no fitness defect in comparison to the parent strain (Figure S6).

 Substrate specificity of Lig pathway enzymes